mgechev/blog.mgechev.com/content/post/2014-05-08-angularjs-in-patterns-part-1-overview-of-angularjs.md

 });
 {{< / highlight >}}

-Inside a partial this filter could be used using the Unix&#8217;s piping syntax:
+Inside a partial this filter could be used using the Unix’s piping syntax:

 {{< highlight html >}}<div>{{ "{{ name | uppercase " }}}}</div>
 {{< / highlight >}}